K-Solo: Career

 K-Solo was a member of EPMD's "Hit Squad", featuring on the group's hit Head Banger.
 His biggest solo hits were "Your Mom's in My Business" and "Spellbound."
 The rapper later accused DMX of stealing this style when the two were serving time in the same jail.
 DMX has disputed whether K-Solo developed this style during the 16 months he served in Riverhead Correctional Facility after being convicted of assault in the 1980s or during a later stay in Suffolk jail.

-In the mid-1990s he signed with Death Row Records and almost signed to Death Row East after hooking up with them in a Pittsburgh concert show.
+In the mid-1990s, he signed with Death Row Records after hooking up with them at a Pittsburgh concert show.
 The only track ever released was a bootleg of Kurupt and him freestyling over Snoop's "Gin and Juice".
 It can be found on YouTube.

 In 2003 he toured the world with PMD and DJ Honda and vowed never again citing PMD "flipping over nearly everything but his ticket and record sales."

 In 2004 he was working on a new album for his Waste Management Records tentatively titled "There Will Be Hell to Pay" which has not been released.